blei-lab/edward/README.md

 ![edward](http://dustintran.com/img/blackbox_200.png)

-__Edward__ is a probabilistic programming tool written in Python.
-It enables black box inference for probabilistic models, including those with discrete and continuous latent variables, neural network parameterizations, and infinite dimensional parameter spaces.
-It is a fusion of three fields: Bayesian statistics and machine learning, deep learning, and probabilistic programming.
+__Edward__ is a Python library for probabilistic modeling, inference, and criticism.
+It enables black box inference for models with discrete and continuous latent variables, neural network parameterizations, and infinite dimensional parameter spaces.
+It is a fusion of three fields:
+Bayesian statistics and machine learning, deep learning, and probabilistic programming.

 It supports __modeling languages__ including